Home » Antipasti Chopped Salad

 Ingredients

-• 1 cup of Radicchio cleaned and cut in to thin pieces
+• 1 cup of radicchio cleaned and cut in to thin pieces

-• 6 Radishes sliced thin
+• 6 radishes sliced thin

-• 1/2 cup Red Onion sliced paper thin
+• 1/2 cup red onion sliced paper thin

-• 3 ounces Provolone Cheese cut into thin strips
+• 3 ounces provolone cheese cut into thin strips

-• 1/2 cup Pepperociniā€™s chopped
+• 1/2 cup pepperocini’s chopped

 • fresh cracked black pepper per your taste

-• Red Wine vinaigrette
+Red Wine Vinaigrette

 Instructions

-• In the order given above place ingredients in a large bowl, give a light toss.
-If you are eating the salad as a whole immediately drizzle with vinaigrette and toss to coat, add a few turns of fresh ground black pepper.
-However, if you will be eating this salad over the course of a couple of days add vinaigrette to your plated salad as you go.
+• In the order given above, place ingredients in a large bowl and give a light toss.
+Wait to dress the salad with vinaigrette immediately before serving.
+Drizzle with vinaigrette and toss to coat.
+Add a few turns of fresh ground black pepper.

 Notes